 401(k) Savings and Profit Sharing Plan.
 In addition to the Pension Plan, we maintain the Entegris, Inc. 401(k) Savings and Profit Sharing Plan (401(k) Plan), a defined contribution plan that covers eligible employees.
 The 401(k) Plan, and the accompanying trust, are intended to qualify as tax exempt under Sections 401(a) and 501(a) of the Code.
 Eligible employees may elect to defer a percentage of their pre-tax gross compensation in the 401(k) Plan, subject to the statutory annual limit.
 The 401(k) Plan provides that we will make matching contributions on employee deferrals at prescribed levels.
 Employees are eligible to defer a portion of their compensation to the 401(k) Plan immediately upon their hire, but we will not match those contributions until the employee has completed a year of service with Entegris.
 Participants are fully vested in their deferrals and the matching contributions.
 We may also make profit sharing contributions to the 401(k) Plan, as determined at the discretion of our board of directors.
 Profit sharing contributions, if made, are subject to a vesting schedule in the accounts of the participants.
-The trustee of the 401(k) Plan, at the direction of each participant, invests the assets of the 401(k) Plan in a number of investment options.
+The trustee of the 401(k) Plan in a number of investment options.